chrispe/Alpha-Compiler/README.md

 ==============

 <h3>Description:</h3>
-This is a compiler designed to compile the Alpha.
+This is a compiler designed to compile the Alpha.<br>
-Alpha is a programming language created just for educational purposes for the course of Compilers in the University of Crete.
+Alpha is a programming language created just for educational<br>
+purposes for the course of Compilers in the University of Crete.<br>

 <b>Phase 1 :</b>Includes the lexical analyzer using Flex.